shibam-ansu-1999/python-inftq-problems/README.md

 # python-inftq-problems
-This are the solutions of Inftq problems
+These are the solutions of Inftq problems